guneykeskin/Windows-11-Max-FPS-Optimization/README.md

 ## Unnecesarry and Bloatware

+Go to Task Schedular and disable everything that you dont need.

+Press Win+R and write msconfig and run.
+Then go to Services and tick "Hide all Microsoft services".
+Then untick everything you dont use.

+Disable Memory Integrity in Settings.

 Go to View advanced system settings and go to Advanced Tab, from there go to Performance and there in Visual Effects choose adjust for best performance.

 Then go to Advanced Tab from there and go to Virtual Memory, from there untick the tick in the top and choose custom size and write Max and Min size as 16000.